 The nature of Digital Capability and the speed of change means that the course isn’t intended to be comprehensive or be the end point in your development in this area.
 Instead, it is intended to help get you to the point where you are comfortable in exploring your own digital practice and investigating how new and existing technologies might benefit your work and life.

 You can find the course by logging into Blackboard through MyHallam and clicking on the ‘DIGITAL ESSENTIALS – DIGITAL CAPABILITY COURSE FOR STAFF‘ link in the list of modules to the left of the page.
+The following video provides an overview of what to expect on the course and shows how to access it:

 In addition, if your confidence regarding digital technology is so low that you feel the need for some facilitated guidance to get you started, we are also running 2 courses in late February and through March.
 As with the online course, these are also intended for all staff, both academic and professional services.